 How Do Regular Checkups Help Catch Problems Early?

-Routine dental visits let your provider check gum health, remove buildup, and take X-rays when needed.
-These checks catch changes before they become serious, making issues easier to treat.
+Routine dental visits let your provider monitor gum health, remove deposits, and take X-rays as needed to catch changes early and simplify treatment.

 Conclusion